func4plus1/lmiad/README.md

 Which chapters they included, removed, expanded, shrank; which theories they championed or ignored; has had a profound effect on the conversation and ultimately our understanding around what Artificial Intelligence can and should be.

-When it is asked: "What is Artifical Intelligence?", it is possible that the answer is in the pages of the four editions of this seminal work.
-As the website for the book states: "THe leading textbook in Artifical Intelligence, used in over 1400 schools in over 120 countries."

 The first edition of *Artifical Intelligence: A Modern Approach* (from here on referred to as *AIMA*) defined AI as a field that: